kerinin/sinatra-authentication/readme.markdown

 And then sinatra-authentication related flash messages will be made available through flash[:notice]

-    -# somewhere in a haml view:
+    -# somewhere in a slim view:
     = flash[:notice]

 ## HELPER METHODS: